decentraland/adr/docs/ADR-66-emotes-system-for-renderer.md

 `EmotesAnimationPlugin` also includes embedded emotes making the rest of the system completely agnostic to them.
 Embedded emotes allows on-going discussions such as “how to handle base-wearables in a decentralized way” to be meditated properly without becoming a blocker.

 ## Competition

-No alternatives have been consider.
+Downloading animations, controlling their lifecycle and disposing them is the heavy lifting of this system.
+There's a handful of valid approaches to this problem and few reasons to pick one over another; even a singleton (forbidden word) would solve it in a fairly clean way.

-The plugin system is already consolidated in the renderer architecture, there was no need to stray apart from it.
+Since the plugin system is already consolidated in the renderer architecture, there's no need to stray apart from it.
 You can read about the benefits of using it
 [here](ADR-56-plugin-system.md).